YC-backed Artifact looks to make podcasts more personal – TechCrunch

 Chanin added that the average Artifact episode is listened to by about 30 people.

-The team is comprised of four full time workers, with 12 interviewers contracted on the project.
-The full time team is 100 percent male and 50 percent of employees are people of color.
-Fifty-five percent of contractors are people of color and 35 percent are women.
+The team is comprised of four full-time workers, with 12 interviewers contracted on the project.
+The full-time team is 100% male and 50% of employees are people of color.
+Fifty-five percent of contractors are people of color and 35% are women.

-The company has raised a total of $500,000, which includes $150,000 from Y Combinator, as well as funding from David Lieb (Founder of Bump and Director, Google Photos), Sander Daniels (cofounder of Thumbtack), Eric Kinariwala (founder and CEO of Capsule), and Sean Bratches (Fmr.
-Managing Director, Formula 1.
-Fmr.
-EVP, ESPN).
+The company has raised a total of $500,000, which includes $150,000 from Y Combinator, as well as funding from David Lieb (founder of Bump and director, Google Photos), Sander Daniels (co-founder of Thumbtack), Eric Kinariwala (founder and CEO of Capsule) and Sean Bratches (former managing director, Formula 1; former EVP, ESPN).